20AndersDev/Project-Exam-2/README.md

  - To install all dependecies``` npm install ```
  - To run the project run ``` npm run start ```

+## Known issues:

+ - I am aware of a bug with the navbar.
+It does not update after login.
+This issue came up during the final hours and was not able to debug in time.
+After loging, refresh the page to get the correct links.

+ -  For storing of the API keys, Localstorage was used.
+I am aware that this is not best practice and the API key should never be exposed in the frontend.

+ - title is not updated on none of the pages and there is som design flaws. use might need to refresh page to get to profile and see their venues

 ## Contributions
 This is an school project so it is not open for contributions